mido/mido/README.rst

      scales and controller types
    - read and write MIDI files?
    - support rich comparisons (easy with self.bytes and self.bin)
+   - document the implementation of messages in msg.py.
+     (the prototyping object model, how attributes are made read only etc.)
+     This should be in docs/, not in in the msg.py.

+   - write a short introduction on the MIDI protocol, using this library for examples

 Author: Ole Martin Bjørndalen - ombdalen@gmail.com - http://nerdly.info/ole/